 I’ve also taken advantage of small business card bonuses:

-- The Starwood Preferred Guest® Business Credit Card from American Express - $250 value.
+- The Starwood Preferred Guest® Business Credit Card from American Express - up to $250 value.
 Details.

 - Ink Bold® Business Card- $500 value.
 Details.